KnugiHK/libaacs-libbdplus-windows/README.md

 If the `Makefile` does not work for you, try to use the `build.sh` script instead.

-## Installer
+## Building the Installer

 The installer is built using NSIS.
-To build the installer, place the DLLs to the `win86` and `win64` directories accordingly and invoke the following command:
+To build the installer, place the DLLs to the `win86` and `win64` directories accordingly and run the following command:

 ```bash
 makensis installer.nsi